 For the Company's share option plans, management's judgment is that the Black-Scholes valuation formula and the binomial option pricing model are the most appropriate methods for determining the fair value of the Company's share options considering the terms and conditions attached to the grants made and to reflect exercise behaviour.
-Since the Company was not listed on a national securities exchange during the three month period ended 31 March 2016, there is no published share price information available for the period included in the interim financial statements.
-Consequently, the Company needs to estimate the fair value of its shares and the expected volatility of that share value.
+Since the Company was not listed on a national securities exchange until 19 May 2016, there was no published share price information available until 19 May 2016, for the six month period ended 30 June 2016.
+Consequently, the Company estimated the fair value of its shares and the expected volatility of that share value for the period up to 19 May 2016.
+Since 19 May 2016 the Company uses the public share information to determine the current value of the underlying shares.